climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

+# Instructions to setup SimZoning input files

 Input parameters for the zoning processes and location of necessary files are defined in a file extention .zon

 The file adopts the JSON format syntax.

-The following should be included in the file.
+The following fields should be included in the file:

+### Main parameters
 * CaseStudy
   - String
   - Usage: String defining the name of this analysis.
 This text is used when naming result files and also in automatically generated reports.